This is done through a correcting entry.

 To illustrate how to prepare correcting entries, here are some examples.

-On December 5, 2013, Gray Network Services paid $370 registration and licensing fees for the business.
+On December 5, 2014, Gray Electronic Repair Services paid $370 registration and licensing fees for the business.

 The correct entry is: